waldemarmeier/crr_benchmark/README.md

 docker build -t crr .
 docker run -p 3838:3838 crr
 ```
-Now, access the app in the browser on `localhost:3838`.
+Now, you can access the app in the browser on `localhost:3838`.

 ### R Studio